-Nishikori reaches quarters as Frenchman goes 'Paire-shaped'
+Nishikori reaches quarters as local favorite Paire loses focus

 This time, Nishikori delivered to reach the Roland Garros last eight for the third time, although his display suggests he is unlikely to progress further, with Nadal resting on his 33rd birthday on Monday.

+“When I won the fourth set whereas I should have lost it, and I am leading 4-1 in the fifth set, it starts turning my head and I start thinking about the next round.
+You’re close to victory, it’s not what you’re supposed to do,” he said.

+“It’s not my fault; everyone does that.
+I can say to myself, don’t think about it, you still think about it.
+I serve at 5-3 and it’s complicated to serve for the match.”

-Reporting by Julien Pretot; Editing by Tony Lawrence
+Reporting by Julien Pretot; Editing by Tony Lawrence and Clare Fallon